 Danis-Weber classification system was first described by Robert Danis in 1949 and later modified and popularised by Bernhard Georg Weber in 1972, 10 years after Danis’ death.
 This simple ankle fracture classification system is more commonly called the Weber ankle fracture classification

 - 1959 – Oberarzt (senior surgeon) under Maurice E. Müller at St. Gallen, Switzerland

 - 1967 – Chefarzt of Orthopaedics and Trauma at St. Gallen, Switzerland

 - Procalimed the “Minimax” slogan (maximum stability with a minimal approach) for minimally invasive hip surgery

 - 2000 – Honorary trustee of the AO Foundation

 - Died of heart failure aged 75 in 2002

 - Danis-Weber ankle fracture classification (Danis 1949; Weber 1972)

 - Weber BG.
-Die Verletzungen des oberen Sprunggelenkes (The injuries of the upper ankle), 2nd edition.
-Huber 1972
+Die Verletzungen des oberen Sprunggelenkes (The injuries of the upper ankle).
+Huber 1972 (2e)

 - Weber BG.
 Pseudarthrosen: Pathophysiologie, Biomechanik, Therapie, Ergebnisse (Pseudarthroses: pathophysiology, biomechanics, therapy, results)- 1976.